revue-org/revue/docs/website/docs/report/devops.md

 #### Mergify

 We use [Mergify](https://mergify.io/) to automatically merge pull requests when all the checks are passed.
-We also the following features:
+We also exploit the following features:

-* **Merge queue**: Mergify will stack new PR in a queue and merge them all together if all status check pass.
+* **Merge queue**: Mergify will stack new PRs in a queue and merge them all if all status checks pass.
-* **Branch protection**: Mergify provides a github status check that will fail is some defined rules and conditions are not met.
+* **Branch protection**: Mergify provides a GitHub status check that will fail if any of the defined rules and conditions are not met.
 * **Automatic rebasing**: Mergify will automatically rebase the pull requests when the base branch is updated.